 If a student has concerns about any aspect of the research programme, they should discuss these with the Lead Supervisor or any member of the supervisory team.
-If this is not appropriate, please consult the Dean.
+If this is not appropriate, please consult the school PGR Coordinator.
 If difficulties persist, please contact the Doctoral College - we are here to help.
 Whenever difficulties arise, it is essential that prompt resolution is sought.

 In matters relating to registration, a student's status or funding, guidance may always be sought from the Doctoral College.
 Problems of a personal nature should be discussed with the University's Student Services.
 Student Services provides guidance, information and advice throughout your studies.
-They have a presence on all campuses or can be found via their website www.uws.ac.uk/about-uws/services-for-students/student-administration/.
+They have a presence on all campuses or can be found via their website Supporting Your Health & Wellbeing | University of the West of Scotland (uws.ac.uk).